-STUDENT LOAD
+STUDENT COURSE LOAD

 - No student may enroll for more than five courses of three to four hours' credit each (including concurrent enrollment at Ranger College, another college, distance learning through telecommunications, and/or correspondence) without the approval of the Vice President for Instruction.
 Normally, approval for an overload is given only if the student has completed a minimum of 12 semester hours with a GPA of 3.0 for the previous semester.
-Special consideration may be given to students who can complete graduation requirements during their last semester. - No student may enroll in more than two (2) developmental courses per semester. - Any exceptions must be approved by the Vice President for Instruction. - During a summer term, no student may enroll for more than seven semester hours without the approval of the Vice President for Instruction.
+Special consideration may be given to students who can complete graduation requirements during their last semester. - No student may enroll in more than two (2) developmental courses per semester. - Any exceptions must be approved by the Vice President for Instruction. - During Summer A (6-week), B (6-week), and C (12-week), no student may enroll for more than six semester hours during A and B or 12 overall, without the approval of the Vice President for Instruction.